+HANDLE

+CLEARANCE

-Handle Clearance When measuring for face mounted blinds, allow for the width of the operating handle and base plate.
+When measuring face-mounted blinds, allow for the width of the operating handle and base plate.

 Figure 5-4.
-Handle clearance
+Handle Clearance

-Figure 5-3.
-Inside mounted blind with framed pocket Frame Mounting You can mount the blinds to the face of the window or door sash.
+FRAME MOUNTING You can mount the blinds to the face of the window or door sash.
 You can also partially recess the blinds so that they only cover the glass.
-It is easier to mount the blinds to the face of the sash, and with this method minor variations in blind width will be less noticeable.
+It is easier to mount the blind to the face of the sash, and with this method, minor variations in blind width will be less noticeable.
 See Figure 5-5.
-Frame-mounted blinds on window or door sashes will hang vertically when these are open in the Tilt position, unless they have side channels or retaining wires.
+Frame-mounted blinds on window or door sashes will hang vertically when these are open in the Tilt position unless they have side channels or retaining wires.

 Figure 5-5.
-Blind mounted to face of sash

-A Few More Things To Consider

-Wand and Cord Location

-Consider the position of tilt wands and lift cords.
+Blind mounted to face of the sash A FEW MORE THINGS TO CONSIDER Wand and Cord Location Consider the position of tilt wands and lift cords.
 These should be located where they will not interfere with sash opening.

 Figure 5-6.
-Wand and cord location WARNING!
+Wand and cord location

+Wall Interference

-If you have egress requirements, frame mounting may not give you the required size of egress opening.
-Wall Interference Face mounted blinds hinged against a wall will hit the wall before the sash is fully opened.
-You can order a stay arm to limit how far the sash is opened, but the sash will only be able to open about 45°.
+Face-mounted blinds hinged against a wall will hit the wall before the sash is fully opened.
+You can order a stay arm to limit how far the sash is opened, but the sash will only be able to open about 45° .

 Figure 5-7.
-Wall interference

-Thermal Stress Considerations

-There are several things you should consider before you choose to use frame mounted blinds.
+Wall interference Thermal Stress Considerations There are several things you should consider before you choose to use frame mounted blinds.
 Because the blinds hang close to the glass, they can affect the window in several ways.
 In winter, they may shield the glass surface from room heat and increase the incidence of condensation.
 In winter and summer, they may trap solar heat against the glass and increase the risk of thermal glass breakage.
 These effects also depend a great deal on the local climate.
 Consult your blind supplier for their experience in your area before you decide to use frame mounted blinds.

-CAUTION

-Glass is not warranted if blinds are not at least 2" (50mm) from the glass surface and vented both top and bottom.

-Section 6 Screen Installation

-Note:
+WARNING!